X-ray-Dawgz/XRayDawgz/README.md

 - How to use our software
 - License

+## Background
+All crystalline materials in nature have chemical and physical properties strongly dependent on atomic structures
+  - Single-crystal X-ray diffraction
+    - Limitations: nanosized crystals, intergrowth, and defects
+  - Powder X-ray diffraction
+    - Limitations: complex structures, multiphasic samples, impurities, peak overlaps
+  - Alternatives: electron crystallography (EC), high-resolution transmission electron microscopy (HRTEM)
+    - Requires considerable expertise on the operation of electron microscopes and crystallography

+SOLUTION: to use CNN to predict crystal structure from any XRD pattern

 ## Purpose
 This project will aim to use CNN to predict the crystal structure of a sample based upon its XRD pattern.